Challenge Financial Gaps and Improve Financial Health

 You must know the current state of your finances, no matter how healthy or unhealthy they may be, to be in control of them.

-Once you know where you are, you can draw a map to where you want to go.
+Once you know where you are, you can draw a map of where you want to go.

 - What Is a Money Story and How Can It Affect Your Finances?